r4ndm/templates/node/nestjs/readme.md

    * Guard: similar but main responsibility is to allow or deny the request, e.g. authorization, RBAC etc. https://docs.nestjs.com/guards

    * Interceptor: similar to middleware but inspired from AOP to inject extra logic or transform result or extend basic function behavior

+### Upgrade
+If a new version of Nest CLI is out, update global Nest CLI with npm.

+To update nest libraries in the project:
+   * pn outdated - to see what's outdated
+   * nest used to have a update CLI command but is not deprecated.
+Just use pn update or npm-check-updates (usual npm/pnpm update methods)

+### Other

+   * Global path prefix: to add a common prefix to all paths (e.g. /api), use global prefix: https://docs.nestjs.com/faq/global-prefix

+   * CORS: to enable CORS https://docs.nestjs.com/security/cors

+   * To return 404 in case of missing item for example, throw NotFoundException from @nestjs/common